 - Standby testing: $45.00

-It is refunded if candidates are denied admission to the test center on test day, or if candidate’s registration was cancelled due to no photo provided.
+It is refunded if candidates are denied admission to the test center on test day, or if candidate’s registration was cancelled if no photo was provided.

 - International testing (required outside the U.S. or Canada): $33.00